This article will walk you through all the need-to-know painter and decorator industry trends in the UK 2022.

 During the late 1990s and up until the mid 2000s the construction industry enjoyed huge demand for its services.
 However, there were of course a few issues during these times.
 For instance, skilled labour was difficult to find, and business insurance prices skyrocketed for some.

 This didn’t hold the industry back though, as the strong housing market at the time meant there was plenty of painting and decorating work out there for business owners.
-The rising popularity of housing makeover shows at the time also caused a surge in business for painters and decorators.
+The rising popularity of housing makeover shows at the time also caused a surge in painters and decorators businesses.

 Unfortunately, towards the latter end of the 2000s, things started to come a bit unstuck.
 During this time the economy fell off and the housing market pretty much collapsed.
 This all led to construction companies laying off members of staff and finding new work was tough.